 Are adoption files always confidential?

 The general rule is that adoption files are confidential.
 However, an exception is made if both the adopted child and biological parent are looking for each other.
-The law makes other exceptions as well, for example, to prevent a marriage between blood relatives, or for study and research purposes as long as the people concerned remain anonymous.
+The law makes other exceptions as well, for example, to prevent a marriage between blood relatives, or for study and research purposes if the people concerned remain anonymous.

 What information can I get about my biological parents?

-You can get a "summary of antecedents," which is a summary of the information in your medical file from the day you were born to the day you were adopted, as well as any other information that is available on your biological parents.
-However, you will not be told anything about their identity or location unless they have already consented to this.
+You can get a summary of your family and medical antecedents, which is a summary of the information in your medical file from the day you were born to the day you were adopted.
+You can also get some information about your biological parents.

 How can I find my biological parents?

-If you are under 14, you can try to find them as long as your adoptive parents agree and your biological parents gave their consent.
+Important!
+If you’re under 14, you can try to find them only if your adoptive parents agree.

-The third and final step is meeting your biological parents, if they agree.
-The Centre might suggest that a worker from the Centre attend the meeting.
+- If your biological parents agree to be contacted, the Centre might suggest that a worker from the Centre attend the meeting.
 In many regions, you can ask to be accompanied by a volunteer from Mouvement Retrouvailles, an organization that helps people affected by adoption.

 Mouvement Retrouvailles provides support at each of these steps.
 To find a location near you, call their head office at 1-888-646-1060 or visit their website.